Top 15 Venture Capital Firms Investing in Finance

 1. Norwest Venture Partners

-- Investment stages: Early to late-stage venture, private equity, and debt
+- Investment stages: Early to late stage venture and growth equity

 - Founded: 1961

-- Notable portfolio companies: LendingClub, FireEye, 6 River Systems
+- Notable portfolio companies: LendingClub, FireEye, and 6 River Systems

 You can refer to their website here.